 /token endpoint.
 That access token remains valid for a short period of time (typically one hour), but will eventually expire.
 At that point in time, your app will need to redirect the user back to the

 /authorize endpoint to retrieve a new authorization code.
 During this redirect, the user may or may not need to enter their credentials again or reconsent to permissions, depending on the type of app.

 access_tokens, check out the Microsoft identity platform protocol reference.

 OpenID, profile, and email

-Historically, the most basic OpenID Connect sign-in flow with Azure AD would provide a lot of information about the user in the resulting id_token.
+Historically, the most basic OpenID Connect sign-in flow with Microsoft identity platform would provide a lot of information about the user in the resulting id_token.
 The claims in an id_token can include the user's name, preferred username, email address, object ID, and more.

 The information that the

 openid scope affords your app access to is now restricted.
 The

 openid scope will only allow your app to sign in the user and receive an app-specific identifier for the user.
 If you want to get personal data about the user in your app, your app needs to request additional permissions from the user.
 Two new scopes,

 profile, will allow you to request additional permissions.